Before beginning the application process be sure to review the types of memberships as well as the requirements and benefits of each type.

 - Course descriptions - (excludes Pathway 1 applicants);

-- Criminal records check or CRC.
-This must be obtained through the Government of BC Criminal Records Review Program or "CRRP".
+- Criminal records review or CRC.
+This must be obtained through the Government of BC Criminal Records Review Program or "CRRP" and is detailed further below.

 - *Foreign trained graduates must provide additional documentation, based on the language in which education was provided.